Martin-Bohring/fixieSpec/README.md

 - The specification class is found by convention
 - The class is instanciated and its constructor parameters are resolved from somewhere
-- The context setup step is executed after the class has been constructed
+- A context setup step is executed after the class has been constructed
 - A scenario specific transition step is executed on the SUT
 - Multiple assertion steps are executed n the order of their declaration

 ### Naming conventions used to find specifications ###